MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 |\\\Server\Share\O365\SAC  <br/> |Stores the Office 365 ProPlus installation files from Semi-Annual Channel  <br/> |
 |\\\Server\Share\O365\SACT  <br/> |Stores the Office 365 ProPlus installation files from Semi-Annual Channel (Targeted)  <br/> |

 These folders will include all the Office installation files we need to deploy.
-You can create whatever structure works for your organization, of course, but we'll refer to this setup in our examples.
+You can create whatever structure works for your organization, but we'll refer to this setup in our examples.

- **Step 2: Assign Read permissions for your users**
+**Assign Read permissions for your users**

 Installing Office from a shared folder requires only that the user have Read permission for that folder, so we'll assign Read permission to everyone.
 For details about how to create shared folders and assign permissions, see [Shared Folders](http://go.microsoft.com/fwlink/p/?LinkId=184710)